VC-MIPI-modules/vc_mipi_nvidia/README.md

    | NVIDIA Jetson AGX Xavier | Auvidea J20 on DevKit | src/devicetree/Auvidea_J20_AGXXavier/tegra194-camera-vc-mipi-cam.dtsi |
    | NVIDIA Jetson TX2 | Auvidea J20 on DevKit | src/devicetree/Auvidea_J20_TX2/tegra186-camera-vc-mipi-cam.dtsi |

    To edit the correct device tree file you can simply use the setup script.
-It will open the device tree file in the nano editor.
+It will open the correct device tree file in the nano editor.
    ```
      $ ./setup.sh --camera
    ```